Modac/picoboot3/README.md

 - Supports Arm core.
 RISC-V core is not supproted.
 - UART interface was tested on Windows/Linux/Raspberry Pi hosts and FTDI/Raspberry Pi UART/Pico debugprobe adapters.
-- I2C interface was tested on Raspberry Pi host.
+- I2C and SPI interface was tested on Raspberry Pi host.

 # Getting Started